mlguttman/hello_world/README.md

 I have never done any coding before

-I guess this is as good a place as any to start
+I guess this is as good a place as any to start.
 My wife hates me more every day